atomix/copycat/README.md

 *For more information on the Raft implementation itself, see [Raft internals](http://atomix.github.io/copycat/user-manual/internals/)*

-### Project status
+### Project status: beta

 Copycat is a fault-tolerant framework that provides strong consistency guarantees, and as such we take the responsibility to test these claims and document the implementation very seriously.
+Copycat's implementation of the [Raft consensus algorithm](https://raft.github.io/) is well tested, well documented, and [verified by Jepsen](https://github.com/atomix/atomix-jepsen).
+But the *beta* label indicates that the implementation may still have some bugs or other issues that make it not suitable for production.
+Once we've reached consensus on the lack of significant bugs in the beta release(s), a release candidate will be pushed.
+Once we've reached consensus on the stability of the release candidate(s) and Copycat's production readiness, a full release will be pushed.
+It's all about that **consensus**!

-Copycat's implementation of the [Raft consensus algorithm](https://raft.github.io/) is well tested, well documented, and verified by [Jepsen testing](https://github.com/atomix/atomix-jepsen).
-Early Jepsen testing of Copycat is now complete, and an early release of both Copycat and [Atomix][Atomix] will be pushed to Maven Central in the coming days.
-In the meantime, snapshots are frequently pushed.
-Documentation for most of Copycat's implementation of the Raft algorithm is [available on the Copycat website](http://atomix.github.io/copycat/user-manual/internals/), and users are encouraged to explore the [Javadoc][Javadoc] which is also heavily documented.
+Documentation for most of Copycat's implementation of the Raft algorithm is [available on the Copycat website](http://atomix.github.io/copycat/user-manual/internals/), and users are encouraged to [explore the Javadoc][Javadoc] which is also heavily documented.
 All documentation remains under continued development, and websites for both Copycat and [Atomix][Atomix] will continue to be updated until and after a release.

 ## Examples